INGESTRE & TIXALL

 f) PARISH ACCOUNTS

-The Petty Cash is kept by the Clerk, the Current Account is at the Yorkshire bank, Greengate St, and the savings account is in a National Savings Investment Account.
-Any cash is paid into the bank as soon as possible and is not used for cash payments, although payments for laminating are deducted from the petty cash expenditure.
+The Petty Cash is kept by the Clerk, the Current Account is at Barclays Bank, and the savings account is in a National Savings Investment Account.
+Any cash is paid into the bank as soon as possible and is not used for cash payments, although payments received for laminating are deducted from the petty cash expenditure.

 In order to spread the cost of the four yearly elections, transfers are made to a separate election reserve each year.

-It was agreed that all payments must be formally proposed and seconded in advance at a Parish Council Meeting.
+It had been agreed that all payments should be formally proposed and seconded in advance at a Parish Council Meeting.
 Payments are then made when they fall due.

 g) VAT

-The Parish Council can reclaim the VAT paid for goods received and belonging to the Parish Council, and for services to the Parish Council, provided invoices are addressed to the Parish Council.
+The Parish Council can reclaim the VAT paid for goods received and belonging to the Parish Council, and for services to the Parish Council, provided invoices are addressed to the Parish Council, using VAT Form 126.

 Parish Councils may purchase goods or services and donate them to a voluntary body, but without receiving any reimbursement.
 The donation is a non-business activity and is therefore eligible for a refund of VAT.
 [Legal Topic Note 36 revised Jan 1990]